jaronritter01/cryptoAI/researchNotes.md

     * we need to decide on which data to put into the model

-*Training labels
+* Training labels
-WTF we doing lol
+- WTF we doing lol
+- So my current idea is to have 24 time steps and then the label would be the price that we are expecting on hour 25 (hour 25's closing price)